cocoatoucher/AIFlatSwitch/README.md

 # AIFlatSwitch

-A smooth, nice looking and IBDesignable animated flat switch component for iOS
+A smooth, nice looking and IBDesignable flat design switch for iOS.
+Can be used instead of UISwitch.

 Inspired by Creativedash's Dribbble post [here](http://dribbble.com/shots/1631598-On-Off)